10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 Nginx has a built-in caching mechanism that can be applied to data being proxied or passed to fastCGI.
 Since Nginx cached data can be served without an extra hop to PHP or a dedicated caching tool like Varnish, it has the potential for being the fastest option.
 Solutions like Varnish, however, have a big advantage when it comes to cache management and invalidation.
 Varnish allows sophisticated rules to be built around cache invalidation, whereas Nginx requires extra modules be compiled in to do anything but basic cache management.

-10up often uses a "microcaching" strategy with Nginx to provide a performance boost without compiling in extra modules.
+WisdmLabs often uses a "microcaching" strategy with Nginx to provide a performance boost without compiling in extra modules.
 Cache invalidation integration with WordPress is handled at the PHP level where Batcache provides the main caching mechanism.
 With microcaching, a small expiration time is set so that cached pages will expire before anyone notices they were even cached in the first place.
 In this way, there is no need to worry about invalidating caches on new posts, or any other WordPress action that would require a page cache update.
 This essentially rate limits the amount of requests that are sent to PHP for any given page.
 A microcaching expiration time of as short as 10 seconds can be helpful on busy sites with spiky traffic patterns.

 While a short microcaching time can be useful, the best practice is to set this microcaching expiration for as long a duration as is tolerable.
 For publishers that deal in breaking news, this may be tens of seconds.
 On a more static site, or a publisher where the stories are not time critical, microcaching up to 5 or 10 minutes can work and provide a big performance boost.
 This expiration time should be determined by collaborative discussion with the publishers and content creators.

 #### Implementation

 A handful of good [blog](https://thelastcicada.com/2014/microcaching-with-nginx-for-wordpress) posts cover microcaching and our Nginx templates provide the settings we commonly use with comments for context.
-Microcaching needs configuration in a number of places, so be sure to include configuration in the [server block](https://github.com/10up/nginx_configs/blob/master/includes/wp_microcaching.inc), the [http block](https://github.com/10up/nginx_configs/blob/master/template/example.conf#L3), and in the [php location block](https://github.com/10up/nginx_configs/blob/master/includes/php.inc).
+Microcaching needs configuration in a number of places, so be sure to include configuration in the [server block](https://github.com/WisdmLabs/nginx_configs/blob/master/includes/wp_microcaching.inc), the [http block](https://github.com/WisdmLabs/nginx_configs/blob/master/template/example.conf#L3), and in the [php location block](https://github.com/WisdmLabs/nginx_configs/blob/master/includes/php.inc).

 <h2 id="php-fpm" class="anchor-heading">PHP-FPM{% include Util/top %}</h2>

-PHP-FPM is 10up’s preferred solutions for parsing PHP and serving via fastCGI through Nginx to the web.
+PHP-FPM is WisdmLabs’s preferred solutions for parsing PHP and serving via fastCGI through Nginx to the web.
 PHP-FPM has proven to be a stable and performant solution, offering a number of variables to configure in the pursuit of performance.

-10up recommends keeping the PHP version updated to be within 1 release of the most recent version.
+WisdmLabs recommends keeping the PHP version updated to be within 1 release of the most recent version.
 For example, when PHP is on version 7.1, the version of PHP in production should be no lower than PHP 7.0.

 ### Installation

 The default repos in CentOS (and most Linux distributions) provide stable but usually well out-of-date packages for PHP.
 These are often more than 1 version behind the latest PHP release.
-Because of this, 10up relies on the [Remi repos](https://blog.remirepo.net/pages/Config-en) to provide up-to-date versions of PHP for CentOS.
+Because of this, WisdmLabs relies on the [Remi repos](https://blog.remirepo.net/pages/Config-en) to provide up-to-date versions of PHP for CentOS.
 When using the Remi repos, edit ```/etc/yum.repos.d/remi.repo``` to select the PHP version to install.
 Alternatively, look for similarly named files that could be used for other PHP versions (such as ```/etc/yum.repos.d/remi-php71.repo```).
 By enabling and disabling specific Remi repos, the desired version of PHP can be installed.

 When doing a standard yum install PHP-FPM, the software will be installed in the usual places on Linux and updating to a new version of PHP will mean installing directly over the existing version.
 An alternative method of installation is to use [Software Collections](https://www.softwarecollections.org/en/).
 Software Collections allow multiple versions of the same software to be installed and run at the same time.
 The scl command is used to specify which version of the software to use.
 In this scenario, multiple versions of PHP-FPM can be running simultaneously, making upgrading a website to a new version of PHP as simple as changing the upstream FastCGI process in Nginx.
 This allows for easy rollbacks if incompatibilities are discovered.
 This is also a great setup for development environments.